the-indie-engineer/the-indie-engineer/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Consider me a satellite orbiting forever.
 I know all the rules, but rules do not know me.

 📫 How to reach me:
-LinkedIn: maximousblk.me
+LinkedIn: theindieengineer
 Email: thiruvarulselvan.official@gmail.com

 _****Ad Astra!****_